section-engineering-education/engineering-education/articles/converting-html-content-to-pdf-with-pdfkit-for-python/index.md

 ![wkhtmltopdf-installation](/engineering-education/python-projects-for-beginners/wkhtmltopdf.png)

-*Click install and manually install wkhtmltopdf in file path*
+*As shown in this image, click install and manually install wkhtmltopdf in file path*

 ### Adding Wkhtmltopdf path to the environment variable